A Large-Scale Characterization of How Readers Browse Wikipedia: Discussion

 We continued by characterizing how readers combine the above patterns into extended navigation sequences.
 First, we introduced two approaches to capture paths of readers: \textit{navigation trees} based only on internal navigation, and \textit{reading sequences} based on the time-ordered pageloads including internal and external transitions.
 Second, we described how sessions are affected by their context in terms of device type and time of day.
 We find that topics related to STEM [entertainment] are more associated with working [evening and night] hours.
 Third, we measured the size and structure of sessions.
 While most sessions consist of a single pageload (68--78\% depending on the aggregation method), the size distribution shows a long tail with tens of millions of sessions consisting of 10 or more pageloads.
 The topic not only affects the size but also the shape of trees: while sessions starting from articles on entertainment generally consist of more pageloads, such trees are also broader (higher branching factor) than sessions starting, e.g., from STEM topics, which are smaller and deeper.
 Fourth, we investigated the within-session evolution of article properties.
-In topic space, longer sessions diffuse far from the origin with a characteristic U-shape pattern suggesting that readers reduce their steps first, before diverging and finally abandoning the session.
-The first and last pageload of a session show special behavior regarding the evolution of article quality and network properties.
-Popular pages are naturally more common as first articles, thus engendering a form of regression to the mean with the second step.
-An inverted effect appears when sessions are aggregated at the page level, so every starting article is represented equally.
-The articles at the end of the navigation are typically lower-quality pages, suggesting that readers stop following the internal navigation when they reach these pages acting as network sinks.
+In topic space, longer sessions diffuse ever further away from the origin, with semantic step size following a characteristic U-shape pattern suggesting that readers reduce their semantic step size first, before diverging in ever larger steps and finally abandoning the session.
+The first and last pageload of a session show special behavior regarding the evolution of article quality and network centrality.
+More popular (and thus higher-quality and higher-centrality) pages are naturally more common as first articles, thus engendering a form of regression to the mean with the second step.
+An inverted effect appears when sessions are aggregated at the starting-page level, such that every starting article is represented equally.
+Either way, articles at the end of the navigation are typically lower-quality pages, suggesting that readers stop following the internal navigation when they reach these pages, which thus act as network sinks.